splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

 Custom indexed tags in Splunk RUM
 ***********************************

-description

 .. meta::
    :description: words

+Custom tags provide the flexibility of adding whatever metadata you're interested in to spans that you send to Splunk RUM.
+For example, if you want to send metadata by department, or customer tier, you can create custom span tags for each.
 This table shows the differences among the types of span tags in Splunk RUM.

 .. list-table::
    :widths: 20 20 20